Acts 26

 Acts 26 is the twenty-sixth chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
 It records the period of Paul's imprisonment in Caesarea.
-The book containing this chapter is anonymous, but Holman states that "uniform Christian tradition affirms that Luke wrote both" this book as well as the Gospel of Luke, as supported by Guthrie based on external evidence.
+Critical opinion on the traditional attribution to Luke the Evangelist was evenly divided at the end of the 20th century.
+Holman states that "uniform Christian tradition affirms that Luke wrote both" this book as well as the Gospel of Luke, as supported by Guthrie based on external evidence.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 32 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: